Bashkir Autonomous Soviet Socialist Republic

 The republic occupied an area of 143,600 km2 in the far south-eastern corner of European Russia, bounded on the east by the Ural Mountains and within seventy kilometers of the Kazakhstan border at its southernmost point.
 The region was settled by nomads of the steppe, the Turkic Bashkirs, during the 13th-century domination by the Golden Horde.
 Russians arrived in the mid-16th century, founding the city of Ufa, now the republic's capital.
 Numerous local uprisings broke out in opposition to the settlement of larger Russian populations in the centuries that followed.
 The Bashkirs finally gave up nomadic life in the 19th century, adopting the agricultural lifestyle that remains their primary means of support.
 The traditional clan-based social structure has largely disappeared.
-The predominant religions of the Bashkir population are Islam, which is observed by the majority, and Russian Orthodoxy.
+The predominant religions of the Bashkir population are Muslim, which is observed by the majority, and Russian Orthodoxy.
 A major battleground of the Russian Civil War, in 1919 the Bashkir Republic was the first ethnic region to be designated an autonomous republic of Russia under the new communist government.
-The republic declared its sovereignty within the Soviet Union on 11 October 1990 as Bashkir Soviet Socialist Republic, and in 1992 it declared full independence.
+The republic declared its sovereignty within the Soviet Union on 11 October 1990 as the Bashkir Soviet Socialist Republic, and in 1992 it declared full independence.
 Two years later, Bashkortostan agreed to remain within the legislative framework of the Russian Federation, provided that mutual areas of competence were agreed upon.

 The republic has rich mineral resources, especially petroleum, natural gas, iron ore, manganese, copper, salt, and construction stone.
 The Soviet government built a variety of heavy industries on that resource base.
 The traditional Bashkir occupations of livestock raising and beekeeping remain important economic activities.